September 25, 2019

 To register for these free classes, call the Lee County Health Department at 276-346-2011, Scott County Health Department at 276-386-1312 or Wise County Health Department at 276-328-8000.

-The programs are presented as a public service by the Virginia Center for Diabetes Professional Education at the University of Virginia.
-Partners in this effort are the UVA Diabetes Education and Management Program, the UVA Office of Telemedicine, the Harry L. Coomes Recreation Center and the Virginia Department of Health.
+The programs are presented as a public service by the Virginia Center for Diabetes Professional Education at the University of Virginia, in partnership with the UVA Diabetes Education and Management Program, the UVA Office of Telemedicine, the Harry L. Coomes Recreation Center and the Virginia Department of Health.